Peace Ark docks at San Diego

 A grand welcoming ceremony, with a marching band playing the Chinese and American national anthems, was held at the wharf.

-Peace Ark task group commander Senior Captain Guan Bailin, was joined by commanding officer Guo Baofeng, Minster of the Chinese Embassy in the US Wu Xi, Deputy Consul General of the Chinese Consulate General in Los Angeles Wang Lei and ship’s officers and sailors who exchanged greetings with their US counterparts.
+Peace Ark task group commander Senior Captain Guan Bailin, was joined by commanding officer Guo Baofeng, Minister of the Chinese Embassy in the US Wu Xi, Deputy Consul General of the Chinese Consulate General in Los Angeles Wang Lei and ship’s officers and sailors who exchanged greetings with their US counterparts.

 Led by commanding officer Captain Jose Acosta of the Naval Medical Center-San Diego, the US delegation included Captain Melanie Merrick of the USNS Mercy and representatives from US military healthcare providers, as well as members of the Chinese-American community.